Cleansing for health post-Lyme Disease

 I dreaded the full moon and nights of restless sleep and days of endless exhaustion.
 The joint pain was incredible and I could not think through the brain fog to function in any normal sort of way.
 I will forever look back on May 2008 as the beginning of my year in HELL.

-Nevermind the swirl of doctors and pills and tests that we have all gone through and the endless researching and reading to find an answer.
+Never mind the swirl of doctors and pills and tests that we have all gone through and the endless researching and reading to find an answer.
 I absolutely was consumed with finding a cure - I was not going to let this ruin my life.
 I was absolutely glued to my computer screen searching every LD site I could find.

 Then later, when Under Our Skin came out (I bought an advance copy), I watched it over and over while I cried seemingly endless tears.
 But I refused to allow this to happen to me.
-Mine is a story of strength and perserverance and just plain stubborness on my part.
+Mine is a story of strength and perseverance and just plain stubbornness on my part.
 Even from the beginning I made my mind up that this THING was NOT going to get me.
 I was going to beat it.

 And I have beat it.
 Thanks to self-determination, excellent nutrition, LOTS of exercise, and meditative positive thinking.
 Also, with support from my husband and an excellent local LPN, the only one in the medical community who would listen and help me with meds and support, and a team of online supporters.